tomka75/sp-dev-docs.de-de/docs/general-development/how-to-specify-a-range-address-and-sheet-name.md

 If you specify a sheet name, the ranges you reference must exist on the sheet you specify.
 If you specify a sheet that does not exist, the call will fail and you will get a Simple Object Access Protocol (SOAP) exception, saying that the sheet does not exist.
 ## <a name="example"></a>Beispiel

+> [!NOTE]
-> **Hinweis:** Es wird vorausgesetzt, dass Sie bereits eine SharePoint-Dokumentbibliothek erstellt und diese als vertrauenswürdigen Speicherort definiert haben.
+> Es wird vorausgesetzt, dass Sie bereits eine SharePoint-Dokumentbibliothek erstellt und diese als vertrauenswürdigen Speicherort definiert haben.
 Weitere Informationen dazu erhalten Sie unter [Vorgehensweise: Einem Speicherort vertrauen](how-to-trust-a-location.md) und [Vorgehensweise: Speicherorten für Arbeitsmappen mit Skript vertrauen](http://msdn.microsoft.com/library/79ab6ced-7a0c-4275-b852-bb246fc6be57%28Office.15%29.aspx).